milton-lopez/Image-Dehazing/README.md

 ![alt text](/images/eq2.png)

+The model is based on the concept of haze-lines in RGB space, which are formed by haze affecting different pixels at different distances from the camera.
+The idea is that colors in a haze-free image can be approximated by a few distinct clusters in RGB space which when distorted by haze, form these haze-lines.
+The algorithm estimates the transmission map and air-light for each pixel using the haze-lines to recover the clear image.

-In the model, each haze-line in RGB space is defined by its relationship to the air-light value $A$ (these lines originate from the Air-light point and extend through the color space).
+Each haze-line in RGB space is defined by its relationship to the air-light value $A$ (these lines originate from the Air-light point and extend through the color space).
 Estimating the Air-light is crucial because it determines the base point from which haze-lines are drawn.
 Better Air-light estimation means more accurate reconstruction of the transmission map and a more true-to-life dehazed image.

 Air-light is estimated applying the method described in [3] which I outline below.